-If you don’t live in Toronto, the REALTOR you choose to work with will largely be responsible for the success or failure of your sale.
-When hiring your real estate agent, look for an agent who has experience servicing non-resident Sellers.
+If you don’t live in Toronto, the REALTOR you choose to work with will largely be responsible for the success or failure of your home sale.
+When hiring your real estate agent, look for one who has experience servicing non-resident Sellers.
 In particular, keep in mind:

-- Communication – Make sure to choose an agent who will communicate with you on your schedule or time zone and in your preferred communication method (e.g.,. email, Skype, text, etc.).
+- Communication – Make sure to choose an agent who will communicate with you on your schedule or time zone and in your preferred communication method (e.g. email, Skype, text, Whatsapp, etc.).

 - What Services They Offer – As a non-resident, you’ll be relying on your REALTOR’s expertise and network of contacts to prepare and stage your property.
 Make sure you know what services are available and included in the commission.

 - Use of Technology – Video, Skype, electronic signatures and digital document sharing are some of the tools that we use to facilitate property sales with non-residents of Canada.
 Technology can greatly simplify the sales process.